-Check SQL Server license in SQL Server
+Check SQL Server Version & license details

 As a SQL Server DBA, I would rephrase the statement as follows: